MLumme/15PuzzleSolver/15puzzlesolver/Docs/record_of_work_hours.md

 3.9    | 3    | Performance testing of the algorithm, added to testing documentation.
 Cross-platform testing from Windows Netbeans to Linux Netbeans and mvn CLI, fixed multiple problems with pom.xml causing issues with Maven on CLI.
 4.9    | 2    | Added explanation of program file structure to implementation documentation.
 Did some research on replacing Java.util.Random with something else.
 5.9    | 6     | Replaced inbuilt Random with XORShift-RNG, added testing, most of time used to understand what Java.util.Random:s nextInt(n) does to cram the output into wanted interval.
 Added user manual, made updates to rest of the documentation.
+6.9    | 3     | last additions to documentation, final tests to be absolutely certain everything works, including maven commands.
+Added release to GitHub.
 Total  | 83